World Wind Energy Conference 2023

 Join us in November in Tasmania, a top holiday destination.
 We look forward to seeing you here!

-DATES AND SITE TOURS
+DATES AND SITE TOUR

 Conference dates: Tue 7 – Thu 9 November 2023

-Site tours (optional extras): Fri 10, Mon 13 November 2023
+Site tour (optional extras): Fri 10, Mon 13 November 2023

 IMAGE 1: Photo credit: The drone Cinemaphotography Studio, Flying Dragon